 By providing accessible treatment options to drug offenders, Recovery Works ensures all individuals receive the help they need for long-term sobriety.
 The program’s recovery services are focused on decreasing the number of repeat offenders and helping people overcome harmful addictions.

 Indiana treatment centers offer many different services to those struggling with an addiction.
 Some facilities may even provide discounted or free outpatient services and counseling.
 While there are state-funded programs in Indiana, many are reserved for offenders who are court-mandated to get treatment.
 Oftentimes, these centers come with long waiting lists and limited options for treatment.
 Other programs throughout the state also accept Medicaid or various forms of private health insurance.
 Check with your health insurance provider to find out how much will be covered and what you’ll be expected to pay for out of pocket.

 Another treatment option that is sometimes overlooked is an out-of-state facility.
 Packing your bags and heading far away from home can be beneficial for those looking to overcome an addiction.
 For instance, out-of-state programs may provide a more specialized treatment plan tailored to your needs, as well as offer a broader range of recovery services.

 You’re not alone on your road to recovery.
-Call us now to learn about treatment centers that will give you the greatest chance of lasting sobriety.
+Contact a treatment provider now to learn about treatment options.